 Winner: Studio Ghibli

 Studio Ghibli is a master at some of the more complicated human emotions.
 Films in the Ghibli canon tackle complex subjects such as nostalgia, the coming of age, and the innocent romance of adolescence.
 Themes like these are the backbones of films like Kiki's Delivery Service, My Neighbor Totoro, and Whisper of the Heart.
-Even in their more fantstic productions like Spirited Away, themes such as loneliness are present.
-There's a case for Chihiro being something of a whiny girl, but it's impossible not to feel bad for her, or relate to her, because the movie does such a good job of showing what she's going through.
+Even in their more fantastic productions like Spirited Away, themes such as loneliness are present.
+There's a case for Chihiro being something of a whiny girl, but it's impossible not to feel bad for her (or relate to her) because the movie does such a good job of showing what she's going through.

 All that being said, Studio Ghibli never really pulls at any of the strings that Pixar does.
 When it comes to pulling emotional strings, Pixar is made up of puppet masters rather than animators.
 I felt for Chihiro in Spirited Away, but the sheer loneliness felt in the opening thirty minutes of WALL-E is virtually unmatched.
 And I'm just going to say it: I actually shed a few tears at the end of Toy Story 3.
 I am apparently one of the few people in the world who can watch Grave of the Fireflies without feeling anything, but Andy giving away his toys?
 Heartbreaking!

 Pixar has produced characters that are somewhat more memorable than Ghibli has.
 Or, perhaps worded better, I can say: Studio Ghibli hasn't really given us any characters that can be seen as iconic as Woody or Buzz Lightyear.
 Furthermore, Pixar does a better job than Ghibli of developing their protagonist characters.
-However, the characters that Studio Ghibli has given us are often more thought provoking than the one's by Pixar -- especially when it comes to villains.
-A number of Pixar's villains seem to fill tropes of being all-evil-all-the-time, or having very cliched backstories.
-Ghibli's "villains," by comparison, tend to be well-developed characters with a differing point of view.
+However, the characters that Studio Ghibli has given us are often more thought-provoking than the ones by Pixar -- especially when it comes to villains.
+A number of Pixar's villains seem to fill tropes of being all-evil-all-the-time or having very cliched backstories.
+Ghibli's "villains," by comparison, tend to be well-developed characters with differing points of view.
 In fact, the issue of moral duality is a major theme in Ponyo and in Princess Mononoke.
-There's nothing wrong with a good, old fashioned light versus darkness tale -- I'm a Legend of Zelda fan -- but it would be interesting to see Pixar flex their creative muscle and try something different.
+There's nothing wrong with a good, old-fashioned light versus darkness tale -- I'm a Legend of Zelda fan -- but it would be interesting to see Pixar flex their creative muscle and try something different.

 All in all... it's close.
 It's really close.